 Here are a few tips to help you make the most of your visit to Sachsenhausen Concentration Camp:

-- Be prepared for an emotionally charged experience and give yourself time to process your feelings after the tour.
+Yes, make sure you are ready for a highly charged emotionally charged tour and allow yourself adequate time to decompose your feelings after the tour.